andrewchungxam/2019MiddlewareBotTemplate/README.md

 Go to the folder called Statement Management and you'll see four files named ConversationData, CounterData, UserProfile, and CounterState.

-ConversationData, CounterData, UserProfile are essentials models that define the data we care about in C# classes.
+ConversationData, CounterData, UserProfile are essentially models that define the data we care about as C# classes.
 We'll use these models as we keep track of the state of the Bot.
-As we mentioned, there are 3 different methods to store the data.
+As we mentioned, there are 3 different methods to keep track of state in the Bot.
 The first two add the class CounterData as a property to the official storage class called ConversationData.
 The third (more complicated) method subclasses BotState to create an analogous class to the official storage classes defined in the Bot framework - ie. ConversationData and UserProfile; this class is called CounterState.

 Comment out all Middleware - you'll see the normal Echo + counter behavior with each interaction adding one count to the displayed counter.
 This behavior has been added in EchoBot.cs.

-In

 It also has been summarized in Method 1, Method 2, and Method 3.